pcaversaccio/safe-tx-hashes-util/README.md

 > [!WARNING]
 > A simulation depends on data provided by your RPC provider.
 Using your own node is always recommended.

 You can simulate a transaction using the `--simulate` option with an RPC URL.
-This runs [`cast call --trace`](https://getfoundry.sh/cast/reference/call/) to produce a detailed execution trace.
+This runs [`cast call --trace`](https://getfoundry.sh/cast/reference/call/) against the _latest_ block to produce a detailed execution trace.
 Use this option to check exactly how the transaction will execute _before_ signing.
 As an example, invoke the following command:

 ```console
 ./safe_hashes.sh --network ethereum --address 0x5EA1d9A6dDC3A0329378a327746D71A2019eC332 --nonce 6 --simulate https://eth.llamarpc.com